Waziup/wazigate-edge/README.md

-# Waziup API Server
+# Waziup Edge Server *for Waziup Gateway*

-The API Server connects the WaziApps through the API with the backend services.
+The edge server provides basic endpoints do retrieve, upload and change device, sensor and actuator data.

 You can use REST and MQTT on all endpoints.